badu/wg-cc/ReadMe.md

 `repository.go` - the storage layer, if it is the case.

-Note that handlers takes an Service interface, so we can write tests.
-Same goes for service, which accepts a Repository interface.
+Note that handlers take an Service interface, so we can write tests.
+The same goes for service, which accepts a Repository interface.

-All interfaces are defined where they are used : even if all the files are in the same folder, it is a Go language best practice recommendation.
+All interfaces are defined where they are used: even if all the files are in the same folder, it is a Go language best practice recommendation.

 ## External Packages Used